OpenVisualCloud/CDN-Transcode-Sample/README.md

 -  Configuration files
 -  Documents

-# License

-The CDN Transcode Sample is licensed under the OSI-approved BSD 3-Clause license.
-See [LICENSE](LICENSE) for details.

-# System Requirements
+# System requirements

-## Operating System
+## Operating system
 The CDN Transcode Sample may run on Linux* 64 bit operating systems.
 The list below represents the operating systems that the transcode application and library were tested and validated on:

-* __Linux* Operating Systems (64-bit):__

 - Ubuntu* 16.04 Server LTS
 - Ubuntu* 18.04 Server LTS

-# How to get started?

--  Refer to [Reference Architecture](doc/CDN_Transcode_Sample_RA.md) to understand the reference architecture.
--  Refer to [User Guide](doc/CDN_Transcode_Sample_Getting_Started_Guide.md) to setup and run the sample.

-# How to Contribute

-We welcome community contributions to the CDN Transcode Sample.
-Thank you for your time!
-By contributing to the project, you agree to the license and copyright terms therein and to the release of your contribution under these terms.

-## Contribution process

--  Validate that your changes do not break a build
--  Perform smoke tests and ensure they pass
--  Submit a pull request for review to the maintainer

-# How to Report Bugs and Provide Feedback
+# How to report bugs
 Use the [Issues](https://github.com/OpenVisualCloud/CDN-Transcode-Sample/issues) tab on GitHub.